robbi5/german-gov-domains/readme.md

 ## What can I do with it?

-* Plug the CSV into https://github.com/18F/domain-scan to get more data (like HTTPS support) about the domains.
+* Plug the CSV into [18F/domain-scan](https://github.com/18F/domain-scan) to get more data (like HTTPS support) about the domains
 * Check the IPv6 reachability
 * Test if the sites are reachable even without the `www.` subdomain
 * ...?